thunderbird/webext-docs/addressBooks.provider.rst

          :name: [``addressBookName``]
          :type: (string, optional)

          The name of the created address book.
+If not provided, the name of the extension is used.

       .. api-member::
          :name: [``id``]
          :type: (string, optional)

-         The unique ID of the created address book.
-If several listeners have been added, the :value:`id` allows to identify which address book initiated the search request.
-If not provided, a unique ID will be generated for you.
+         The unique identifier of the created address book.
+If not provided, a unique identifier will be generated for you.

       .. api-member::